 - Organise and run the inter-religious activities during World Scout Jamborees and World Scout Moots.

 - Organise the Inter-religious Forum of World Scouting.

 - Contribute to work on spiritual and religious development (including publishing documents and guidelines) by World Scouting.

-The WSIF meets annually to coordinate their work.
+The IFWS meets annually to coordinate their work.
 The Forum does a valuable contribution to strengthening the quality of spirituality in Scouting and working for peace and global understanding.